Effective Jan 1, 2023

-NOTE 1: The above fees apply to all academic users, including researchers from outside the IU system.
-We also encourage commercial users to use our facilities and they will normally be charged at 3x the standard academic research rate (with appropriate discounts when applicable).
+NOTE: The above fees apply to all academic users, including researchers from outside the IU system.
+We also encourage commercial users to use our facilities.
+They will normally be charged at 3x the standard academic research rate (with appropriate discounts when applicable).

 |Machine||Unit of use||Fee|

 |Wohlwend High Pressure Freeze||Per use||No cost except for liquid nitrogen|

 |Leica AFS-2 Freeze Substitution Device||Per day||No cost except for liquid nitrogen|